-Find My iPad shows you how to locate your iPad if you ever lose it.
+Losing your device is not the end of the world.
+Learn how to use the Find My iPad tool and get it back, quickly!
 The technique is easy, and could save you hundreds of pounds or dollars buying a replacement.

 The modern iPad comes with various buttons and ports located on the front and sides.
 Do you know what they do?
 All of them?